shivannis/xandr-docs-public/xandr-docs/articles/monetize/seller-cmp-analytics-report.md

       view or download.

       > [!TIP]
       > The maximum size of the report that can be downloaded from the UI is 100 MB.
 Also, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.
-If the size of the report is more than that, you can try to download it using the [API](digital-platform-api/report-service.md) for that reporting service (The limit here is 10 million rows).
+If the size of the report is more than that, you can try to download it using the [API](../digital-platform-api/report-service.md) for that reporting service (The limit here is 10 million rows).

-    -**Export, send results via email**: Run the report in the background and email the results to one or more email addresses.
+    - **Export, send results via email**: Run the report in the background and email the results to one or more email addresses.
     - **Save as report template**: Save your selected report settings so that you can run this report again in the future.
 You can name